 After having breakfast we leave Ghunsa and trek towards our next destination.
-We trek along the river bank heading towards north; the trail offers us amazing views of the mountain.
+We trek along the river bank heading towards the north; the trail offers us amazing views of the mountain.
 As we continue trekking we pass through meadows with wildflowers, rhododendron and pine forests.
 Trekking further we reach Rampuk Kharka where we cross a bridge and continue passing the waterfall and a landslide.
-As we cross the landslide area we will get to see view of Mt.
+As we cross the landslide area we will get to see a view of Mt.
 Jannu.
 Soon we will arrive at Khambachen which is the Tibetan settlement consist of dozen houses situated in a grassy plain area surrounded by magnificent mountain.
-In addition you can see an incredible backdrop of the enormous north face of Jannu.
+In addition, you can see an incredible backdrop of the enormous north face of Jannu.

 - Walk through shaded pine and rhododendron forest